michellab/a3fe/README.md

 - reloading molecules via `_BSS.IO.readMolecules()` leads to different molecule number (MolNum).
 This may cause issues when we resume a previously-stopped run
   - as a result, when using `skip_preparation=True` in Leg.setup(), we have to ensure that restraints are generated in the same run as  pre-equilibrated system is loaded.
 In other words, `restraints.pkl` and `Leg.pkl` must be created in the same run
 - pay attention to calculation.pkl (leg.pkl or stage.pkl) files when re-running a previously stopped calculation because the calculation will load these pickle file by default.
 These pickle files are use to load the previously saved `Calculation`, `Leg` and `Stage` objects.
+- some `simfile.dat` files generated from SOMD simulations may miss headers.
+-

 ### Copyright